Sword and Fist

 Sword and Fist: A Guidebook to Fighters and Monks is an optional rulebook for the 3rd edition of Dungeons & Dragons, written by Jason Carl and published in trade paperback format.

 Contents

-The guidebook provides supplemental information for characters belonging to the Fighter and Monk base classes.
+Sword and Fist is a guidebook which provides supplemental information for characters belonging to the Fighter and Monk base classes.
 This book contained tips for creating and playing characters of the aforementioned class, as well as a large number of prestige classes, most of which have been reintroduced in the 3.5 supplemental sourcebook Complete Warrior.

 Chapter 1 - Feats and Skills

 This chapter gives descriptions of 31 new martial-related feats (such as Circle Kick and Rapid Reload) and 6 new knowledge-based skills (such as Literature and Mathematics).
 Several standard skills are also clarified to include new uses.

 Chapter 2 - Prestige Classes

 This chapter gives descriptions and advancement information for the following prestige classes: